As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

-In this article, I’ll attempt to explore all that is currently happening and where that might lead us.
+In this article, I’ll attempt to explore what that shift is and what the future of SEO might look like.

 Buckle up, it’s about to be a long read.